syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Rendering-PDF-pages-using-pdfium.md

 ## Setting the Renderer property

-Set the `CustomPdfRenderer` property to an instance of a class that implements the `ICustomPdfRenderer` implementation.
+Set the `CustomPdfRenderer` property to an instance of a class that implements the `ICustomPdfRenderer` interface.
 Implementing this interface is explained in detail in the following sections.

 If the `CustomPdfRenderer` property is not set, the pages are rendered using the default rendering of the SfPdfViewer control.